dungnguyenn1987/testing-knowledge/README.md

 - Error handling and waits: Best practices for dealing with dynamic content and ensuring tests don't break due to timing issues.
 - Test data handling: Whether the test can be easily adapted to different scenarios with minimal changes.
 - Logging and reporting: Making sure there’s adequate logging and proper assertions.

+Clean code principles emphasize the following points:

+- Use a common naming convention for the classes, methods, and variables for meaningful names
+- Use a logical and common project structure
+- Avoid hardcoding
+- Avoid too many input parameters for methods
+- Avoid long and complex methods
+- Use logging
+- Use design patterns where they are beneficial and required
+- Focus on testability

 </details>